jhqiu21/CS2040S/Tutorial/tut1/Answer.md

 ## Problem 6 Yet Another Application of Binary Search

 Given an array of n x and y-coordinates of an n-sided convex polygon in clockwiseorder, find a bounding box a round the polygon.
 Discuss possible naive solutions and possibly faster solutions.
 A convex polygon is a polygon where all interior angles are less than 180 degrees.

+Some idea but still confused:

+Find the nearest point and then update the base point as the nearest point and keep recursion

+But it will lead to a error when the nearest is not the right point i.e. they will forming diagonal XD